bassamanator/Sovol-SV06-firmware/README.md

 2. See Step 2 in Method 1.
 3. The parent folder in the `ZIP` is `Sovol-SV06-firmware-skr-mini-e3-v3`.
 This is relevant in the next step.
 4. Extract **only** the *contents* of the parent folder into `~/printer_data/config`.

+### ⚠️ Important Note About Stepper Motor Current

+ For the SKR-Mini-E3-V3.0, the `run_current` for x, y, z stepper motors has been reduced in the `printer.cfg`, because the standard current seems to make the steppers dangerously hot.
+You may have to increase the current, or if the motors are still too hot, you may have to decrease it.

+💡 Although stepper motors can withstand upwards of 125C, they should at the most get hot to the touch (~55C), not *very hot*.

 #### Once you've cloned or downloaded the configuration, please follow instructions found in [Initial Steps](https://github.com/bassamanator/Sovol-SV06-firmware#initial-steps).
 # Sources